sandrina-p/workshop-js-testing/README.md

 ### Workshop Dynamic

-The workshop consists in a set of challenges.
-Each one introduces a new topic, followed with a code exercise for you to apply the concepts learned.
+The workshop consists of a set of challenges.
+Each introduces a new topic, followed with a code exercise for you to apply the concepts learned.

 ```bash
 src/